-The processors use an active heatsink design with built-in fans, and the Intel[®] 5100 MCH Chipset uses passive heatsinks only.
-The active heatsinks are powered by the platform.
-For details on the processor heatsinks please refer to the appropriate Thermal/Mechanical Design Guidelines, specifically sections describing the Common Enabling Kit (CEK) heatsinks.
-The chipset's passive heatsinks require no power.
+The processor and Intel[®] 5100 MCH Chipset use an active heatsink design with a builtin fan, and the Intel[®] 82801IR I/O Controller Hub (ICH9R) uses a passive heatsink.
+The active heatsink is powered by the platform.
+For details on the processor and MCH heatsink, please refer to the appropriate Thermal/Mechanical Design Guidelines.
+The ICH9R's passive heatsink requires no power.